PranavPatil7/ModelMesh/README.md

 ## Jenkins Environment

-In this section, we are setting up a local Jenkins environment for testing the ML pipelines.
+In this section, I are setting up a local Jenkins environment for testing the ML pipelines.
 Please follow the [README](./jenkins/README.md) for running Jenkins by using the provided Dockerfile in a container.

 ### Setup pipeline